Areg-Abgaryan/music_quiz/README.md

 Prerequisites :

-Before running the application, ensure that the following are installed:
+Before running the application, ensure that the following are installed :

-Java Development Kit (JDK) [ This application requires Java 17 or later ] Gradle
+Java Development Kit (JDK) [ This application requires Java 17 or later ], Gradle,
 PostgreSQL Database

--> Update the database configuration in application.properties with your database details spring.datasource.url spring.datasource.username
+-> Update the database configuration in application.properties with your database details : spring.datasource.url,
+spring.datasource.username,
 spring.datasource.password

--> Do not forget to config your mail sending server and set these two properties in application.properties file spring.mail.username spring.mail.password
+-> Do not forget to config your mail sending server and set these two properties in application.properties file : spring.mail.username, spring.mail.password

--> Build the project with Gradle
+-> Build the project with Gradle :
 ./gradlew clean build